 In order to support TSA fund objectives, funding is being delivered in two streams; the Project Stream and Scholarship Stream.
 A brief description of each including links to relevant guidelines and application forms are provided below.

-The priority outcome to be achieved from the Project Stream of the Fund is a direct increase in the local consumption of Australian tyre-derived product through new and expanded markets.
+The priority outcome to be achieved from the Project Stream of the Fund is a direct increase in the consumption of Australian tyre-derived product through new and expanded markets.

 Projects will also be strongly considered if they can demonstrate EITHER innovative new approaches to consuming TDP or are likely to consume large volumesof TDP.